tanthehack/re-code-report/report.typ

 #par([
     \

-    === MODERN CODE REVIEW: A STREAMLINED APPROACH
+    === Modern Code Review: A Streamlined Approach

     \

     However, the limitations of manual code review or peer review in today's fast-paced development environments are becoming increasingly apparent.
 The sheer volume of code produced, coupled with time constraints, can make thorough code review a challenge (Sadowski et. al., #cite(<sadowski_mordern>, form: "year")).
 The immediate solution adopted today to this limitation is called Mordern Code Review (MCR).
 MCR is a lightweight approach to traditional code inspections or peer review (Badampudi et al., #cite(<bada_modern>, form: "year")).
+During the process, one or more reviewers assess the code for errors, adherence to coding standards, test coverage, and more.
+These MCR tools automate many aspects of the review process, making it faster and more efficient compared to traditional peer review methods that rely solely on manual processes @yu_2024.
+For example, tools like GitHub #footnote[GitHub: https://github.com], GitLab #footnote[GitLab: https://about.gitlab.com/], and Bitbucket #footnote[Bitbucket: https://bitbucket.com/] provide features such as inline commenting, automated code formatting checks, and integration with Continuous Integration/Continuous Deployment (CI/CD) pipelines, streamlining the review process.

     \

     MCR's process as explained in the works by Badampudi et al., (#cite(<bada_modern>, form: "year")) follows a series of six main steps that integrate with version contol systems (e.g., Gerrit, Github and GitLab).
 The steps involved in this process include:

 \

 + In _Step 1_, the code author(s) or developers submit code or changes.
 Usually, version control systems like Gerrit and Github are used, the developer creates a pull request.

-+ In _Step 2_, the project or code owner selects one or more reviewers, using heuristics, to review the new pull requests made by the code author(s).
++ In _Step 2_, the project or code owner selects one or more reviewers, usually using heuristics, to review the new pull requests made by the code author(s).

 + In _Step 3_, the reviewer(s) are notified of their assignement.
-In

 + In _Step 4_, the reviewer(s) check the code for defects or suggest improvement.